Aquafina-water-bottle/jp-mining-note/docs/setup.md

 ## Optional Anki Plugins

+These plugins assist in card creation, but are ultimately optional.
+* Paste Images As WebP
+* Yomichan Forvo Server

-These are the plugins I use outside of card creation.
+These are the plugins I use outside of the main card creation process.
 * Adjust Sound Volume
 * AJT Flexible Grading
 * AJT Mortician
-* Paste Images As WebP
-* Yomichan Forvo Server

 ## Optional: Separate Pitch Accent Deck
 * Make all new cards to be created in a separate deck by default